stratomercata/stratomercata-transcripts/SETUP_RTX_5070.md

 - **OS:** Ubuntu 24.04 LTS (fresh install)
 - **Kernel:** Linux 6.8+
-- **Python:** 3.12 (comes with Ubuntu 24.04)
+- **Python:** 3.12 (pre-installed with Ubuntu 24.04)
+  - Note: `python3-venv`, `python3-pip`, and `python3-dev` will be installed in Step 2

 ---

 ## Step 1: Install NVIDIA Drivers

-The RTX 5070 requires NVIDIA driver version 565 or newer for Blackwell architecture support.
+**CRITICAL:** The RTX 5070 uses Blackwell architecture and requires NVIDIA driver version 565 or newer.
+Earlier driver versions will not recognize the GPU.

 ### 1.1 Update System Packages